 Squashes and pumpkins:

-Rich in vitamin A and high in antioxidants to boots your immunity, it is not only for Halloween lovers.
+Rich in vitamin A and high in antioxidants to boost your immunity, they are not only for Halloween fans.

-These two are delightful in so many different ways, just cut into chunks and bake or roast (30-40 minutes) or boil (15-20 minutes).
+Butternut squash and pumpkin are delightful in so many different ways, just cut them into chunks and roast them (30-40 minutes) or boil them (15-20 minutes).
 Use them to make soups, add to stews or mash as a side dish.

-Try squash spaghetti for an alternative to pasta or you can use them in dessert recipes such as sweet pies.
+Try squash spaghetti for an alternative to pasta or you can use them to make dessert such as a sweet pie.

-The king of British autumnal veggies: apart from roasted, which is a classic, did you know you could eat them raw?
+The king of British autumnal veggies: apart from roasted and steamed, did you know you could eat them raw?

 I found a similar recipe on Riverford's website: https://www.riverford.co.uk/recipes/view/recipe/shredded-brussels-sprouts-salad